Tevita Li

-Tevita Li (born 23 March 1995) is a New Zealand rugby union player who currently plays as a wing for in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.
+Tevita Li (born 23 March 1995) is a New Zealand rugby union player who played as a wing for in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.

 Early career

 Born and raised in Auckland, New Zealand, Li was educated at Massey High School in his home town where he played first XV rugby.

 Senior career

 Li made his senior debut for during the 2013 ITM Cup while aged just 18 years old and still a high school student.
 He managed 1 try in 4 games in his first season of provincial rugby and was subsequently promoted to the full squad for 2014.
 His second season saw him feature in all 10 of Harbour's championship matches and score 3 tries as the men from Auckland's North Shore finished in 5th place on the log, just missing out on the promotion playoffs.

 He started every game in 2015 and helped himself to 4 tries as Harbour once again came agonisingly close to securing a playoff berth, only to fall just short and end up in 5th spot.
 However, there was to be no such heartache in 2016 Mitre 10 Cup as Harbour finished in 3rd place in the regular season standings before seeing off the more fancied and in the playoffs to earn promotion to the 2017 Mitre 10 Cup Premiership.
 Li was again an ever-present, starting all 12 of Harbour's games during the year as well as bagging a career high 7 season tries including the opening try in the epic 40-37 semi-final victory away to Wellington.